 Sea grapes are propagated naturally via their seed, but this method does not give you any control over the gender or other characteristics of the tree.
 Taking a cutting from an existing plant may obtain a more predictable result than that obtained from seeded seedlings.

 Additional sea grape care cautions to water the plant routinely until well-established.
-Prune sea grape regularly to maintain its shape and remove dead branches.
+Prune sea grapes regularly to maintain its shape and remove dead branches.